-As the piston of the engine goes up, it sucks air in through the air intake, which embodies an air cleaner.
+As the piston of the engine descends, it sucks air in through the air intake, which embodies an air cleaner.
 This air passes over the jet, and causes fuel to emerge in a very fine spray and mix with the air to form an explosive gas.
 This passes into the combustion chamber of the engine, where it is exploded by the sparking plug, and so provides the power.
 When you open the throttle control on the handlebar you allow an increased amount of mixture to enter the combustion chamber, and so get more power.

 When you lift the easy-starting control, you temporarily allow a little more fuel to pass, so that the mixture becomes richer.
-Every time you use it slightly more petrol than normal is consumed so do not use it more than necessary.
-(See page 20, para.
-3).
+Once the engine is running, the mixture automatically returns to normal; flooding is impossible.